UPDATE: NIS Is Changing!

 NIS is a service provided jointly by NNIC and Northern NSW Local Health District, which aims to improve the integration of health and welfare services in Nimbin, and to assist people to access better services related to mental health and substance usage problems.

-The service employs a Nurse Practitioner who has extensive experience and qualifications with advanced skills in mental health and substance usage problems.
+For the past 16 years, the service has employed Genevieve Beggs a Nurse Practitioner with extensive experience, qualifications and advanced skills in mental health and substance use problems.

 The Northern NSW Local Health District provides the funding to support the wage and ongoing costs of the position and NNIC provides the office space, on-site support and supervision, administrative support and referrals.
 NNIC secured funds from the Federal Department of Health and Ageing to support this work after some 6 years doing so at our own cost because of the needs of the community.
-This funding has now been taken over by the North Coast Primary Health Network.
+Until 2023 this funding was administered by the North Coast Primary Health Network.
+In March 2023 the funding provided to NNIC to support the NIS sadly came to an end.

-The NIS Service is committed to providing a service that recognises diversity and is accessible to all people.
+NIS is committed to providing a service that recognises diversity and is accessible to all people.
 It is also committed to the safety of clients and staff.

 What Does NIS Offer Me?

-The Nurse Practitioner offers a holistic approach to clinical issues and can assist you and your family in a number of ways -
+The Nurse Practitioners offer wholistic approaches to clinical issues and can assist you and your family in a number of ways -

 What can I expect from NIS?